openstack/charm-specs/specs/template.rst

 Will any new git repositories need to be created?

+Identify all new charm repos, interface repos, layer repos, whether new or existing, which will be affected or involved directly in the work which is defined by this spec.

 Documentation
 -------------

 Will this require a documentation change?
 If so, which documents?
 Will it impact developer workflow?
 Will additional communication need to be made?

+Identify the surface area of doc updates explicitly, ie. charm-guide, deployment-guide, charm README, wiki page links.

 Security
 --------